Fascia iliaca block of the femoral nerve

 • Signs of local anaesthetic poisoning – discuss with Poisons/toxicology

-Contact Victorian Poisons Information Centre 13 11 26 for advice
+For 24 hour advice, contact the Poisons Information Centre 13 11 26

 Parent information